Valentine’s Day is not just for couples. It’s a great time of year for some hot donor retention strategies!

-As a Development Director, I used to get kids’ valentines and send them to my best donors.
+As a Development Director, I used to get kids’ Valentine cards and send them to my best donors.
 Many of them were widows and loved the fact that someone was thinking of them.

 Showering your donors with love shows them you care and that you’re thinking of them.
 It shows that you care about more than just their wallet.

-I teach my clients that offering warm touches – the little things that warm a donor’s heart and make them feel good – are THE BEST way to increase donor retention.
+I teach my clients that offering warm touches – the little things that warm a donor’s heart and make them feel good – are THE BEST donor retention strategies to keep people giving.

 2. Handwritten note.
 Handwritten notes are one of the best donor retention strategies ever!
 Who doesn’t love a handwritten note of gratitude?
-A kitchen-table style note makes the reader feel like they’re sitting at the dinner table with you, chatting over a cup of coffee.
+A kitchen-table style note makes the reader feel like they’re sitting at the kitchen table with you, chatting over a cup of coffee.
 It has a warm, conversational feel to it.
 Here’s a great example from BESTWA:

 3. Notes from the front line.
 Anytime you can share stories from the trenches of your programs, donors love it.
 They like hearing from program staff how lives are being changed.
 Even better is when you can share a note from a client expressing their gratitude for the organization and how their life is better.

 4. Email updates.
 People love to know the rest of the story.
 When you tell a story to ask people to give, circle back later with an update so they know what happened.
 It completes the story in the donor’s mind and helps her understand how her gift made a difference.
-It also closes the giving loop so the donor is complete with the donation and ready to give again.
+It also closes the giving loop so the donor feels complete with the donation and starts to feel ready to give again.

 5. Newsletters with all the feelz.
 Ok, let’s be honest for a minute.
 Most nonprofit newsletters are crap.
 They’re boring, self-centered, and poorly written.
-Email newsletters come with snoozer subject lines, so no wonder open rates are so bad!
+Email newsletters come with snoozer subject lines.
+It’s no wonder open rates are so bad!

 Here’s a great example from the Humane Society of Greater Dayton.
-Notice how they start off with lots of great photos that make you say “aww.”
+Notice how they start off with lots of great photos that make you say, “Awww.”
 Next is a shot of the update portion of the newsletter, which also makes you feel good that they’re saving lots of lives.
 (There’s more to this newsletter – just wanted to share these 2 sections with you.)

 6. Video updates.
-Video is the next best thing to being there in person and one of the best warm touches you can give a donor.
-Many of my clients are shooting and sending thank-you videos especially during the holidays and seeing fantastic results.
+Video is the next best thing to being there in person, and one of the best warm touches you can give a donor.
+Many of my clients shoot and send thank-you videos regularly, especially during the holidays, and see fantastic results.

 One of the nice things about video is that it doesn’t have to be professionally done.
-You can shoot video with your smart phone, upload it to YouTube and off you go.
+You can shoot video with your smart phone, upload it to YouTube and send the donor the link.
 You probably have a video editing tool on your computer to let you add your logo or a link to your website if you want.

-Here’s a great update video from Pet Community Center.
-Notice how short it is – videos don’t have to be long to have big impact, and honestly, the shorter the better.
+Here’s a great thank you/update video from Clowns Without Borders.
+Notice how short it is?
+Videos don’t have to be long to have big impact, and honestly, the shorter the better.

 7. Facility tour.
 Donors love seeing for themselves the good work your organization does, so invite them for a personal tour of your place.
 I learned this years ago and started including a sentence offering a tour in every thank-you letter I sent out.
-I didn’t get many takers, but people loved knowing it was there.
-(It showed we were open to their visit and that openness builds trust).
-You can include an invite in your newsletter, offer it to your best donors, or just host a regular tour day (like the first Saturday of every month).
+I didn’t get many takers, but people loved having the invitation.
+It showed we were open to their visit and that openness builds trust.
+You can include an invitation in your newsletter, offer it to your best donors, or just host a regular tour day (like the first Saturday of every month).

 Here’s a story from my own personal experience of what can happen when a donor comes for a tour:

 10. Remember other special days.
 Depending on your organization, there may be other special days you can remember.
 For our animal welfare clients, we encourage them to remember “Gotcha Day” (the day the donor adopted their pet).
 Since most people who adopt consider their pets family, a simple card honoring the occasion will score pretty high on the warm touch thermometer.
 Other nonprofits honor the date the donor first got involved, took their first class, or attended their first performance.
 Obviously, you have to keep good records for this to work.
 Get creative about the special days for your donors and celebrate with them.

 11. Share their lifetime giving.
-If you’ve been keeping good records, you should be able to let a donor know how much they’ve given total to your organization.
+Speaking of keeping good records, you should be able to let a donor know how much they’ve given total to your organization.
 What a fun update for a donor to find out how much they’ve donated over the years and how much good it has done!
 Pair that with a note from the front lines and that’s a doubled effect for making the donor feel good!

-12. Year-end giving letter.
-At tax time, you can make a donor’s life much easier by providing them with a summary of their giving for the year.
+12. Tax Summary Letter.
+At tax time, you can make a donor’s life much easier by providing them with a Tax Summary Letter of their giving for the year.
 It’s a great time to remind the donor of the good they helped you do.
 We encourage you to do this for ALL of your donors who gave in the year, not just ones over a certain giving threshold (like $250).
-Note: Don’t ask for anything in this letter – simply be helpful and provide information.
+Note: Don’t ask for anything in this letter.
+Simply be helpful and provide information.

 Here’s a good example from Planned Pethood of Georgia.
 Not only did they send a good, short letter, but there was a postcard-size piece included with photos of some of the animals they saved (lots of feelz there!).

-13. Generosity Report.
-More and more, people are dropping their Annual Report in favor of something more interesting and donor focused.
-They’re calling it a Generosity Report and using it to share what the donor made possible.
-The old-style format of 12-16 pages of slick, glossy paper full of stiff letters from the Board and mind-numbing numbers just don’t work anymore.
+13. Impact Report.
+More and more, people are dropping their old-style annual report in favor of something shorter, more interesting, and donor focused.
+They’re calling it an impact report or generosity report and using it to share what the donor made possible.
+The old-style format of 12-16 pages of slick, glossy paper full of stiff letters from the Board and mind-numbing numbers simply doesn’t work anymore.
 What does work is a story of a life changed and infographic-style presentation of key numbers.